 Once you've finished with the caramel, fill the pan with hot water and leave to soak.
 This will stop the candy from becoming hard and sticking to the bottom of the pan.

-I recommend rolling each piece in the caramel and then transferring them straight to a non-stick surface with plenty of space between each one.
+Transfer each piece straight to a non-stick surface with plenty of space between.

 Daigaku imo is best eaten on the day it's made, preferably as soon as possible.
 This is because the candy coat tends to melt/deteriorate after a few hours, especially in humid or warm conditions.